GongVictorFeng/Design-Patterns/README.md

   * It violates the Dependency inversion, High level depends on Low level
   * used dependency injects to make the method - writeMessage depends on abstract and only contains business rule
     * https://github.com/GongVictorFeng/Design-Patterns/commit/af8e0ae34261a5d22a0f6aa662140d6635061eca

+## Design Patterns
+* Creational - Creational Patterns deal with the process of creating objects of classes
+* Structural - Structural patterns deal with how classes and objects are arranged or composed
+* Behavioral - Behavioral patterns describe how classes and objects interact and communicate with each other